matrix-org/matrix-spec-proposals/content/proposals.md

     75% of the members of the Spec Core Team agree on its outcome, and all existing concerns have been resolved.
 -   The FCP will then begin and last for 5 days, giving anyone else some time to speak up before it concludes.
-On its conclusion, the disposition of the FCP will be carried out.
-If sufficient reasoning against the disposition is raised, the FCP can be cancelled and the MSC will continue to evolve accordingly.
+If sufficient reasoning against the disposition is provided, a member of the Spec Core Team can raise a concern and block FCP from completing.
+This will not reset or pause the 5 day FCP timer, but FCP will not conclude until all concerns have been resolved.
+If sufficient change in the MSC is required to resolve those concerns, FCP might be cancelled and reproposed.
+Once FCP has concluded, the disposition of the FCP will be carried out.
 -   Once the proposal has been accepted and merged, it is time to submit the actual change to the Specification that your proposal reasoned about.
 This is known as a spec PR.
 However in order for the spec PR